tme-osx/TME-AIX/llm-rca/ReadMe.md

 </div>

 ## Metric file processing
 It starts with a processing a telecom metric file.
-The follwoing is an example of the metrics:<br>
+The following is an example set of the metric data<br>

 |time                | call_attempt | call_success | call_failure | total_registered_subs |  call_success_rate |
 ---------------------|--------------|--------------|--------------|-----------------------|--------------------|